Social Media: Unraveling the Layers of our Digital Realities

 Interests: Health

-DNA is often referred to as the “code of life”.
+DNA is often referred to as the “code of life.”
 This course seeks to explore what we know about how our bodies interpret and utilize our genetic code and how our understanding has changed in recent years.
-Included in this course will be discussions of the evolving concept of what a gene is, DNA structure, function, and replication, and how DNA is used to shed light on evolutionary relationships among organisms.
-In addition, students will be introduced to laboratory techniques that have driven our understanding of these topics, including DNA extraction, gel electrophoresis, PCR, and bacterial transformation.
-Emphasis on effective communication of experimental design and findings through primary source research, formal reports and presentations will also be an integral part of this course.
+Included in this course are discussions of the evolving concept of what a gene is, DNA structure, function, and replication, and how DNA is used to shed light on evolutionary relationships among organisms.
+In addition, students are introduced to the laboratory techniques that have driven our understanding of these topics, including DNA extraction, gel electrophoresis, PCR, and bacterial transformation.
+Emphasis on effective communication of experimental design and findings through primary source research, formal reports, and presentations are an integral part of this course.
 Prerequisites: Chemistry Foundations and Biology Foundations.